Question: I'm eating gluten-free, but I still have gluten symptoms. Why am I getting sick?

 Twenty parts per million is a minute amount of gluten (see this article on How Much Gluten Is Too Much? to see how small it really is).
 But even though it's tiny, 20ppm may be more than enough to make you get gluten symptoms.

-Gluten Sensitivity Varies Among Celiacs, Gluten Intolerant
+Gluten Sensitivity Varies Among Celiacs, Gluten Sensitives

-People with celiac disease and gluten intolerance seem to have dramatically varying degrees of sensitivity to trace levels of gluten.
+People with celiac disease and non-celiac gluten sensitivity seem to have dramatically varying degrees of sensitivity to trace levels of gluten.
 Some people can eat foods manufactured on machinery also used for gluten foods without getting gluten symptoms, while others get symptoms from almost every processed food, especially from grain products, which are at high risk for gluten cross-contamination.

 I fall on the sensitive side of the spectrum -- for example, I get gluten symptoms from virtually all gluten-free flours.